Low White Blood Cells in Dogs: Causes & Normal Range

 To determine the reason for low WBC, vets may recommend:

-- Reticulocyte count: Assess bone marrow activity
+• Reticulocyte count: Assess whether bone marrow is actively producing cells

 Treatment and Outlook